CreativeBuilds/bittensor-image-generation-webui/README.md

 #### Booting the website

 Now that your miner is running, it's time to build and launch the website.
-In the `bittensor-iamge-generation-webui` directory run the following.
+In the `bittensor-image-generation-webui` directory run the following.

 `npm run build` - alternatively if you're actively making changes you can run `nodemon` which will rerun this command on any `/src` file changes.